(*)

 Biography

 Richard Shannon is a playwright, radio drama director and lecturer, working mainly in theatre and radio.
 He read English at New College, Oxford and studied theatre direction at the Bristol Old Vic Theatre School.
-He is a Fellow of the Royal Society of Arts and teaches radio drama and documentary at Goldsmiths, University of London and playwriting at Warwick University.
-Richard is the Chair of the Myanmar Group at Goldsmiths.
+He is a Fellow of the Royal Society of Arts and taught radio drama and documentary at Goldsmiths, University of London and playwriting at Warwick University.
+Richard was the Chair of the Myanmar Group at Goldsmiths.
 This group is working to create links with arts organisations and universities in Myanmar.
 He won an International Engagement Fund award at Goldsmiths and has recently returned from a research trip to Myanmar, where significant links were made with the National University of the Arts (Yangon and Mandalay), the National Museum and the theatre company, Arts For All.

 In 2021 Richard directed a musical version of Picnic at Hanging Rock by Sue Pearse and Becky Asplin for third year Musical Theatre students at Goldsmiths and in 2019, he directed a new chamber musical about the life of Puccini, Il Letto by Chris Hogg at the Actors' church, Covent Garden.